Toast-stack/CS-230-Operating-Platforms/README.md

   - A written report corresponding to the Module One assignment.
 - **Module Six Assignment.docx**
   - Documentation related to the assignment for Module Six.
-- **README.md**
-  - This README file providing an overview of the repository.

 ## Software Design Considerations